How Can We Save Coral? Coral Reefs Are In Danger

 10. Opt for a reef-friendly sunscreen.

 It would help if you were mindful while using sunscreen.
 Some typical sunscreen ingredients, including oxybenzone and octinoxate, have been demonstrated to be toxic to corals or even kill corals.
 Sunscreens that use non-nano zinc oxide as their active ingredients don't add to coral bleaching.
-Even better, cut down on sunscreen use by wearing a long-sleeved shirt or rash guard to prevent the burn from the sun.
+Even better, reduce sunscreen use by wearing a long-sleeved shirt or rash guard to prevent burns from the sun.

-The world is ever-changing and growing.
-And the information above couldn’t explain more about how coral reefs create a significant impact on our lives.
-If humanity takes extra care for the future generation, saving the corals would mean a lot.
+The world is ever-changing and growing, and the information above does not adequately explain how coral reefs significantly impact our lives.
+Saving corals would mean a lot if humanity cared about future generations.